hindu-comm/mail_stream_indology/2015/06/prof._or_mr._or_mrs./171__Christophe_Vielle.md

 > On 17 June 2015 at 07:45, Arlo Griffiths <arlogriffiths at hotmail.com> wrote:
 > Dear Prof. Paturi,
 >
-> ​...
+> ...
 I believe that for most native English speakers it sounds strange to see an academic title combined with a first name rather than the surname,
 >
-> ​As a native speaker of British English, I would agree with that.
+> As a native speaker of British English, I would agree with that.
 Nobody actually does it, as far as I know.
 If I heard it, in a UK context, I would assume it was an error, and reply,
 > "No, 'Dominik' is my first name.
 My family name is 'Wujastyk'."
 >
 > Best,
-> ​Dr Dominik​ :-)
+> Dr Dominik :-)
 > _______________________________________________
 > INDOLOGY mailing list
 > INDOLOGY at list.indology.info